-- 1.6 Appendix 1 sets out the re-opener mechanisms that have been proposed as part of the RIIO-2 regulatory framework. - 1.7 Appendices 2 4 contain guidance on the preparation of applications for specific reopener mechanisms. - 1.8 Annex 1 provides information on how we intend to manage the flow of applications during RIIO-2 and the process we will follow when assessing re-opener applications.
+- 1.5 Failure to prepare an application in accordance with any of the relevant requirements may result in rejection of the application.
+Companies must ensure that their application complies with this guidancedocument and any other licence requirements prior to submission. - 1.6 Appendix 1 sets out the reRIIO-2 Re-opener mechanisms that have been proposed as part of the RIIO-2 regulatory framework for which applications must be prepared in accordance with this document. - Appendices 2 4 contain guidance on and requirements for the preparation of applications for specific reRe-opener mechanisms. - 1.8 Annex 1 provides information on how we intend to manage the flow of applications during RIIO-2 and the process we will follow when assessing re-opener applications.
 This does not form any part of the Guidance and may be modified and updated at any time without prior consultation.